Saint Rose Philippine Duchesne

 Saint Rose Philippine Duchesne’s Story

-Born in Grenoble, France, of a family that was among the new rich, Philippine learned political skills from her father and a love of the poor from her mother.
+Born in Grenoble, France, of a family that was among the new rich, Rose learned political skills from her father and a love of the poor from her mother.
 The dominant feature of her temperament was a strong and dauntless will, which became the material—and the battlefield—of her holiness.
-She entered the convent at 19 and remained despite family opposition.
+She entered the Visitation of Mary convent at 19, and remained despite family opposition.
 As the French Revolution broke, the convent was closed, and she began taking care of the poor and sick, opened a school for homeless children, and risked her life helping priests in the underground.

-When the situation cooled, she personally rented her old convent, now a shambles, and tried to revive its religious life.
-The spirit was gone, and soon there were only four nuns left.
-They joined the infant Society of the Sacred Heart, whose young superior, Saint Madeleine Sophie Barat, would be her lifelong friend.
+When the situation cooled, Rose personally rented the former convent, now a shambles, and tried to revive its religious life.
+The spirit was gone, however, and soon there were only four nuns left.
+They joined the infant Society of the Sacred Heart, whose young superior, Mother Madeleine Sophie Barat, would be her lifelong friend.

 “In her first decade in America, Mother Duchesne suffered practically every hardship the frontier had to offer, except the threat of Indian massacre—poor lodging, shortages of food, drinking water, fuel and money, forest fires and blazing chimneys, the vagaries of the Missouri climate, cramped living quarters and the privation of all privacy, and the crude manners of children reared in rough surroundings and with only the slightest training in courtesy” (Louise Callan, R.S.C.J., Philippine Duchesne).

-Finally, at 72, in poor health and retired, Philippine got her lifelong wish.
-A mission was founded at Sugar Creek, Kansas, among the Potawatomi.
-She was taken along.
+Finally at age 72, retired and in poor health, Rose got her lifelong wish.
+A mission was founded at Sugar Creek, Kansas, among the Potawatomi and she was taken along.
 Though she could not learn their language, they soon named her “Woman-Who-Prays-Always.”
 While others taught, she prayed.
 Legend has it that Native American children sneaked behind her as she knelt and sprinkled bits of paper on her habit, and came back hours later to find them undisturbed.
-She died in 1852 at the age of 83 and was canonized in 1988.
+Rose Philippine died in 1852, at the age of 83, and was canonized in 1988.